 Student learning outcomes are statements of what students will be able to do after taking a particular class or completing a particular program.
-Student learning outcomes can be written for individual classes, entire programs, or for the institution as a whole.
+Student learning outcomes can be written for individual classes, entire programs, or for the institution.
 Student learning outcomes should be general in scope.
-They should be written using active verbs (based on Bloom's Taxonomy) that describe what the student will be able to DO, and they should also indicate how the outcome will be measured or assessed.
+They should be written using active verbs (based on Bloom's Taxonomy) that describe what the student will be able to DO, and theyshould also indicate how the outcome will be measured or assessed.